 Achievement of good performance in this area will be indicated by user satisfaction.
 Satisfaction should be based on ease of access, completeness, relevance, up-to-date information, coherence, consistency etc.

-The e-learning provision must be monitored, managed and updated on a continuous basis to ensure its effectiveness.
+The blended and online education provision must be monitored, managed and updated on a continuous basis to ensure its effectiveness.
 Monitoring student use may make an important contribution to successful performance in this area.

 Monitoring should cover the detailed operational aspects of the system (performance, availability, capacity utilization, user error reports etc.) and also the performance of the human support systems.